Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 ## Contents

-This document proposes a procedure to provision the resources required for running Contoso Federated Learning experiments.
+This document proposes a procedure to provision the resources required for Contoso to be running Federated Learning experiments.
+(Contoso is just a fictional organization.)

 The resources can then be used to explore Federated Learning in Azure ML, for instance by running the [example experiment](../fl_arc_k8s/README.md).

 ## Requirements

-For running Federated Learning experiments, the Contoso team needs the following ingredients:
+For running _external_ cross-_silo_ Federated Learning experiments, the Contoso team needs the following ingredients:

 - an "orchestrator" Azure ML workspace;
 - some Kubernetes (K8s) clusters;
 - connections between the K8s clusters and the Azure ML workspace;
-- <other ingredients related to data store, to be added later>...
+- computes and datastores to run the DataTransfer steps.

 The procedure outlined in this document will provision resources that meet the requirements above.

 ## Prerequisites

+We are providing a [docker file](./Dockerfile) which contains all the prerequisites below.
+We strongly recommend you use this dockerfile to ensure you have all the required dependencies.

+> Reading the rest of this **Prerequisites** section is completely optional, as all these steps have been incorporated in the docker file.

 Taken from [here](https://github.com/Azure/AML-Kubernetes#prerequisites) (along with the K8s cluster creation/connection steps).